compbiomed-unito/MUSE-XAE/README.md

 ## Instructions

-After downloading the repo we suggest suggest to create a conda environment with the requirement libraries:
+After downloading the repo we suggest to create a conda environment with the requirement libraries:

 - `conda env create -f environment.yml -name env_name`